Munich Relocation Guide — Cost of Living & Visa (2026)

 Data: Numbeo · UNODC · EIU · EF EPI · Ookla · How is this calculated?

-• Full democracy: Democracy index 8.7/10 — solidly democratic — your vote counts and so does everyone else's.
+- ›Full democracy: Democracy index 8.7/10 — solidly democratic — strong institutions and civil liberties.

-• German + English: English proficiency: very high — most locals speak English well enough to argue with you in it.
+- ›German + English: English proficiency: very high — most locals speak English comfortably — daily life works fine without the local language.

 Life in Munich